chriskjaer/react-lorem-image/README.md

 - http://www.placecage.com/
 - http://www.stevensegallery.com/

-...and, to top it all of, you have to option to: http://mustachify.me/ !
+...all with the option to: http://mustachify.me/ !

 # Usage